 - GDPR Informed Consent Addendum: If you are collecting data from citizens of the European Union or the United Kingdom, you will need to provide additional information to your participants, per the GDPR.
 For more information, see the Research in an International Setting and/or Location and International Research Data Source.

 Consent or Notification (no signature required)

 - Study Information Sheet: While many studies do not require researchers to collected signed consent forms, we generally require that participants receive a Study Information Sheet to provide them with information about the study.
-This information can be provided as a paper document or used at the beginning of an online survey.
+This information can be provided as a paper document at the beginning of a survey.